3mirk/manufacturing-wip-tracker/README.md

 ## Production pipeline

 ```
-[blk] → [gen ★] → [pol] → [eng] → [coat] → [dbl] → [ins]
+[blk] → [gen !!] → [pol] → [eng] → [coat] → [dbl] → [ins]
             ↑
       anchor event
 ```

 The generate scan is the anchor point.
-Everything to the left is resolved backward in time; everything to the right is resolved forward. `★` marks the INNER JOIN — trays without a generate scan are excluded entirely.
+Everything to the left is resolved backward in time.
+Everything to the right is resolved forward.
+`!!` marks the INNER JOIN — trays without a generator scan are excluded entirely.

 ---